Snapcraft hook support

 1. Using a project-wide

-Hook executable can be placed in a
+The hook executable can be placed in a directory called

 prime step (see Parts lifecycle for details).